chizzletaz/BakeAndBinge/README.md

 - As a regular user, I want to contact the site owner in case I have questions or remarks.
 - As a regular user, I want to be able to rate other recipes.
 - As a regular user, I want to be able to save other people's recipes.
-- As a regular user, I want to be able to share recipes via socials.
+- As a regular user, I want to be able to share recipes via socials, email or other ways of communication.
 - As a regular user, I want to get the latest news and updates.

 ### **Developer stories**